Oatmeal Bars—A Nature Valley copycat! Soft-baked, thick, and chewy with peanut butter flavor and peanut butter chips.

 The Best Oatmeal Bars

-These homemade oatmeal bars are soft and chewy.
-They taste a lot like peanut butter cookies mixed with oatmeal.
-I use natural sweetener like honey, plus good ingredients like peanut butter, oats, and oat flour.
-The peanut butter chips have some sugar, but you can switch them with dark chocolate to make the bars more nutritious.
+These homemade oatmeal bars are soft, chewy, and taste like peanut butter cookies mixed with oatmeal.
+Made with simple ingredients like honey, peanut butter, oats, and oat flour.
+Peanut butter chips add sweetness, but dark chocolate works as a swap.

 Combining ingredients for oatmeal bars recipe, adding peanut butter chips, transferring dough to a pan, and baking.